 - Car title and driver's license

-- Bank, credit, investment account information
+- Bank, credit, and investment account information

 - Insurance policies